 Lifestyle and faithfulness, are indicators of the Christian's love, commitment, and faith in Christ.

 The New Man's attention should be on the things of God.
-When we become new creatures in Christ, the things of the world are to take second place.
+When we become new creatures in Christ, the matters of the world are to take second place.

 VERSE 5: "Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which are idolatry."